Reserve Your SpotUrgent Care

 These medications reduce acid production so that the stomach lining can heal.
 Our gastroenterologists will prescribe the appropriate medication for the optimal duration, to ensure that ulcers heal completely.

-If you or someone you care for suspects they might have a stomach ulcer, we encourage you to make an appointment with one of WakeMed’s experienced gastroenterologists.
+If you think you or someone you about care has a stomach ulcer, we encourage you to make an appointment with one of WakeMed Cary Hospital's experienced gastroenterologists.

 3000 New Bern Ave.